Mary Barzee Flores: Early life and career

 Barzee Flores received a Bachelor of Music degree in 1985 from the University of Miami School of Music.
-She received a law degree, cum laude, in 1988 from the University of Miami School of Law.
+She received a Juris Doctor, cum laude, in 1988 from the University of Miami School of Law.
 She began her legal career with two years in private practice as an associate at the law firm of Sonnett Sale and Kuehne.
 From 1990 to 2003, she served in the Federal Public Defender's Office for the Southern District of Florida, first as an assistant federal public defender and then as a supervisory assistant federal public defender.

 In 2002, she was elected unopposed to Florida's Eleventh Judicial Circuit Court, which encompasses Miami-Dade County.
 She was unopposed for reelection in 2008.
 While a circuit judge, she presided over more than 100 jury trials and a dozen bench trials, in both criminal and civil matters.

 Since 2011, she has been a shareholder at the Miami law firm of Stearns Weaver Miller Weissler Alhadeff & Sitterson, where her practice consists of complex commercial and employment litigation.